grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 | 1   | 1   | 9   |
 | 2   | 2   | 4   |

-In the resulting chart, the values in column "a" are used as the x-field unless you define it differently.
+In the resulting chart, x-fields are generated from the values in column "a" unless you define it differently.

 ##### Y-fields

 The series of the chart are generated from the y-fields.
 After the x-field is set, by default, all the remaining number fields in the data frame are designated as the y-fields.

 You can select one y-field to include or you can use [overrides][Configure field overrides] to exclude y-fields individually.
-To disable y-fields individually:
+To disable y-fields individually, add an override with the following properties for each y-field you want removed:

+- Override type: **Fields with name**
-- Series > Hide in area > Viz
+- Override property: **Series > Hide in area**
+- Area: **Viz**

 #### Manual series mapping options

 When you select **Manual** as your series mapping mode, the following options become available:

 - **Frame** - Select your data frame or dataset.
-You can have more than one data frame.
+You can add as many data frames as you want.
-- **X-field** - Select which field the x-axis represents.
+- **X-field** - Select which field x represents.
-- **Y-field** - Select which field the y-axis represents.
+- **Y-field** - Select which field y represents.

 ### Size field

 Use this option to set which field value controls size of the points in the chart.
-This value is relative to the minium and maximum of all the values in the data frame.
+This value is relative to the min and max of all the values in the data frame.

-When you select this option, you can then set the [Point size](#point-size), [Min point size](#min-point-size), and [Max point size](#max-point-size) options.
+When you select this option, you can then set the [Min point size](#min-point-size) and [Max point size](#max-point-size) options.

 <!--shouldn't the other series on the chart still show up even if you've set this using one field, assuming you're using all the data frames? -->

 ### Color field

 This option is only valid when you've set the **Size field** option.
 Grafana sets this field based on the size of a value relative to the min and max values of a series or the **Min point size** and **Max point size** values if they're set.
-To use the color value options under the Standard options, you must set this field.
+To use the color value options under the **Standard options**, you must set this field.

 Typically, this option is used when you only have one series displayed in the chart.